-The simplest answer to your question is that you as your dog’s leader are always the one to determine the acceptable radius.
+The simplest answer to your question is that you as your dog’s leader are always the one to determine the acceptable radius whenever your dog is at the stage of free roaming with you like this.
 The acceptable radius is the distance that you feel comfortable with in terms of what you believe your particular dog can handle at this stage of her training.
 The radius can increase over time as your dog continues to prove her respect for your authority.

 At this stage, you should always say something – using a pleasant yet assertive tone – to your dog to indicate a turn in direction, such as “This way.”
 (Note: Never use the word “come” as this will confuse your dog with the formal “Come” command.)
 Give her a few seconds to turn and follow you seeing that this is the casual walk situation where the dog is given limited freedom to roam.
 (You would expect immediate response, however, for the “Heel” position.)
 If your dog ever ignores you and doesn’t follow (or even if she seems way too pokey), you must implement a correction (as shown on my Perfect Dog DVDs).